uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 remove files and directories, as described in detail below in this section.

 Whenever it makes sense, the tasks will accept as their argument values single file or directory names, as well as YAML lists of such.
-Furhtermore, instead of full names, also Unix shell wildcard expressions are accepted.
+Furthermore, instead of full names, also Unix shell wildcard expressions are accepted.